Nuitka/Nuitka/Developer_Manual.rst

   Making the compatible version, will also require a full listing of all built-ins, which is typing work merely, but not needed now.
-And a way to stop built-in optimization from optimizing builtin calls that it used in a wrap.
+And a way to stop built-in optimization from optimizing built-in calls that it used in a wrap.
 Probably just some flag to indicate it when it visits it to skip it.
 That's for later.